gmpassos/docker_commander/README.md

   var dockerContainer = await dockerCommander.run('hello-world');

   // Behavior is the same of example using `DockerHostLocal`.
-  // Internal `DockerRunner` will sync remote output automatically:
+  // Internal `DockerRunner` will sync remote output automatically!

   // ...